Threat model

 Threat. Écluse’s freshness quarantine and integrity reasoning consume fields the upstream registry asserts — notably the per-version publish time and server-side integrity.
 A registry that asserted forged values (a backdated time to defeat the age quarantine, or a manufactured digest) could admit content the proxy’s age- and integrity-based gates would otherwise hold back.

 Mitigation.
-Out of scope by trust assumption, but recognized as a theoretical possibility.
+Risk treatment: accepted by trust assumption.
 The primary registries stamp these fields server-side — the publish time is not part of the publish document, so a publisher cannot forge it — and Écluse necessarily extends a floor of trust to the registry operator’s honesty: it reads the registry’s metadata, so a hostile operator is an adversary the model cannot counter (the same class as ‘what if npm itself is malicious’).
 What is untrusted here are the tarball contents and author-supplied fields, which the rules engine and integrity floor do gate.
 The freshness quarantine’s age signal does depend on the upstream’s timestamp honesty, so a registry asserting a forged time could in theory defeat it; Écluse could re-anchor age to its own first observation of a version to remove that dependence, but this is deliberately not pursued at this time.
-The central public registries (npmjs, PyPI, and their peers) are foundational enough to modern software infrastructure that trusting their server-stamped timestamps is the only practical recourse, and a robust first-observation anchor would require durable, replica-shared state at odds with Écluse’s network-broker design while only narrowing a surface that is already out of scope.
-The possibility is acknowledged and not treated as a serious attack surface at this time.
+The central public registries (npmjs, PyPI, and their peers) are foundational enough to modern software infrastructure that trusting their server-stamped timestamps is the only practical recourse, and a robust first-observation anchor would require durable, replica-shared state at odds with Écluse’s network-broker design while only narrowing a surface that is already outside the practical treatment boundary.
+The possibility is acknowledged as accepted residual risk rather than marked mitigated.

 13. Malicious mirrored version persists and is served as trusted (no automatic post-ingestion revocation)

-Medium Open Tampering · Registry B: mirror store (public-derived)
+Medium Mitigated Tampering · Registry B: mirror store (public-derived)

 Threat. Écluse mirrors approved public versions into Registry B and, by design, resists upstream yanks so a benign yank does not break installs.
 The flip side: a version later found malicious persists in B and is served as trusted (the merge serves the private origin unfiltered by the rules), with no automatic removal — neither an upstream yank nor a rules change reaches an already-mirrored artifact.